dipranjan/dsinterviewqns/_sources/intro.md

 If this has helped you in any way please feel free to contribute.

 - The best way to do so is by adding more content to make this more relevant, feel free to create a merge request
-- You can also support by Sponsoring, click on the button at the left bottom corner to do so
+- You can also [support](https://www.buymeacoffee.com/dearc) the project, click on the button at the left bottom corner to do so

 The Discussion Forum (🙊🙈🙉) of the book is available at [this link.](https://github.com/dipranjan/dsinterviewqns/discussions)